hipikat/hpki0/README.md

 * [Docker](https://www.docker.com)
 * [PostgreSQL](https://www.postgresql.org)

-First ensure you have the correct versions of Python and Node installed.
-I recommend using [Pyenv](https://github.com/pyenv/pyenv) and [Nodenv](https://github.com/nodenv/nodenv).
-This guide also assumes you're using [Pipenv](https://docs.pipenv.org) to manage your Python virtual environments.
+Ensure you have the correct versions of Python and Node installed - I recommend using [Pyenv](https://github.com/pyenv/pyenv) and [Nodenv](https://github.com/nodenv/nodenv) to manage multiple installs of each.
+I'd also suggest using [Pipenv](https://docs.pipenv.org) to manage your Python virtual environments.

-The desired Node version is in [.node-version](./.node-version), and [Pipfile](./Pipfile) lists the desired Python version under `python_full_version`.
-You can explicitly pass `pipenv` a path to the correct Python binary with the `--python` argument.
+> $ nodenv install $(cat .node-version)
+> $ pyenv install $(cat Pipfile | grep version | cut -d'"' -f 2)

 Get the source, and create a virtualenv with all the Python dependencies installed: